-You should contact your provincial regulatory body to ensure that the services you receive are from a qualified dietitian.
+For the best nutrition advice and information, look for a qualified and experienced professional.
+You can contact your province's dietetic regulatory body to ensure you receive services from a qualified dietitian.

 For more information, read the full Dietitians of Canada article on Dietitians and Nutritionists.